 How to make

-1. Please use gloves if you cannot tolerate the heat of the chilies.
+1. You can skip this step and use Kashmiri red chilli powder.
+Please use gloves if you cannot tolerate the heat of the chilies.
 Remove the stalks of the red chilies and break them to 2 parts.
 Deseed as much as you can.
 Add them to a bowl.
 Next pour hot water and let them soften for a while.
 Once they soak, remove the chilies from the water leaving the seeds that settle down.